-The Best Gaming Laptops Under $1,000 of 2019
+The Best Gaming Laptops Under $1,000 of 2022

 The processor inside your gaming laptop won’t directly affect your gaming prowess, though this part of the configuration matters for day-to-day tasks and simultaneous streaming.
 Most of what you’ll find on our list come with Intel Core i7 chips, either last generation’s 8750H variant or the ninth-generation 9750H.
 There isn’t a significant difference in performance between the two, and you can save some money by foregoing the upgrade.

-If you're looking at budget gaming machines, you're likely to run into Intel's Core i5 processors, like the 9300H featured in our best overall pick.
-They're capable chips, but you will see a performance difference as you push the machine to its capacity.
+If you’re looking at budget gaming machines, you’re likely to run into Intel’s Core i5 processors.
+They’re capable chips, but you will see a performance difference as you push the machine to its capacity.

-Does Display Size Matter?
+Display Size

 The standard screen size for gaming laptops is 15.6-inches with 1080p resolution.
 It’s enough screen for partaking in action without carting around a laptop that’s breaking your back.
 There are 17-inch gaming laptops available, too, but if portability matters to you, you might want to avoid that much screen.

 Refresh rates make the most significance on gaming laptops.
+You may have noticed that a majority of our picks include a 144Hz refresh rate, with machines like the MSI GS65 Stealth with RTX 2060 graphics clocking in at 240Hz.
 The higher frame rate effectively smooths out gameplay and leads to less stuttering issues than on a standard monitor with a 60Hz refresh rate.

 Other Budget Gaming Laptops We Tested